 - The “soft” parts of negotiation

-- Objectives in negotiation
+- Setting realistic and achievable objectives in negotiation

-- Assessing information
+- Assessing information in real time

-- Establishing the parameters
+- Establishing rapport and setting parameters

-- The difference between positions and interests
+- Understanding the difference between positions and interests

 - Identifying and prioritising your interests